carteakey/server-compose/README.md

 - Install [Docker](https://docs.docker.com/get-docker/).
 - Download/copy the folders of the respective application(s) you want to install.
-- Replace <parameters> with your values.
+- Replace &lt;parameters&gt; with your values.
 More details on each application's link.
 - Spin up the docker image.
 ```bash
 docker compose up -d